-‘When I Was One-and-Twenty’ by A. E. Housman was published in the Piet’s collection A Shropshire Lad in 1896.
+‘When I Was One-and-Twenty’ was published in the poet’s collection A Shropshire Lad in 1896.
 It has remained one of his popular.
 The poem is light-hearted and has the attributes of a moralistic story or a fable.
 It has a piece of advice at its core.
 Through the simple rhyme scheme, colloquial diction, and fairly simple language, the poet gets that moral across.
 But, it is up for debate whether it was meant ironically or not.

 Explore When I Was One-and-Twenty